 The Good News: KPFK in Los Angeles is recovering financially, but the station in New York, DC, and Houston are still running deficits.
 The election of Trump has spurred some additional giving to the stations,.

-The not-so-good News: The Empire State Building Realty Trust lawsuit is still pending for almost $2 million in unpaid transmitter site rent in New York for WBAI.
+The not-so-good News: The Empire State Building Realty Trust lawsuit is still pending for over $2 million in unpaid transmitter site rent in New York for WBAI.
 There is an attempt underway to negotiate a deal, but if that is done, the amount liable will have to paid very quickly, along with staying current with ongoing rent.
 Whether Pacifica will have the funds to make such a payment is unknown, but not likely at this point in time.

 The California Attorney General’s office has given Pacifica an extension until August 27th to complete and file their 2015 Audit.